 BWP provides the following financial incentives to encourage LEED certified green building construction:

-Incentives are provided on a first-come, first-served basis.
-Applicants will be required to provide documentation showing verification of LEED registration and their City of Burbank building permit before incentive funds are provided.
+Incentives are provided on a first-come, first-served basis until budgeted funding is exhausted.
+Applicants must notify BWP prior to the start of construction.
+Applicants are required to provide documentation showing verification of LEED registration and their City of Burbank building permit before incentive funds are provided.
 For more information, contact BWP at 818-238-3653.